Where To Go When You Don’t Want To Make A Big Deal About Your Birthday (But You Actually Kind Of Do) guide image

 Hoa Sen doesn’t have flashy furniture, nor does it have a jazzy neon-lit bar.
 The Vietnamese restaurant in Covent Garden is the equivalent of Gogglebox: comforting, consistently good, and as enjoyable alone as it is with your family.
 There are all the classics—phở, magnificent summer rolls, tenderly grilled quail—and plenty of room for groups big and small who are after a big-ish deal birthday around central London.

-A converted Truman’s pub in Peckham with green leather everywhere, vintage light fittings, and an aura of glorious artsy-fartsy house party, this instalment of South African mini-chain Kudu, is achingly cool.
+A converted Truman’s pub in Peckham with green leather everywhere, vintage light fittings, and an aura of glorious artsy-fartsy house party, this outpost of South African mini-chain Kudu, is achingly cool.
 And the rest of London seems to have found this out too.
-Wear a nice jacket, order the might-permanently-ghost-negronis Smokey Kudu vermouth cocktail, and admit that you might actually care about your birthday, just a little bit.
+Wear a nice jacket, order the might-permanently-ghost-the-negroni Smokey Kudu vermouth cocktail, and admit that you might actually care about your birthday, just a little bit.
 Or a whole black bream’s worth.

 Unless you’re the kind of person who pops to the shop in a Ferrari and boils their pasta in a pot full of Voss water, you probably don’t think of tasting menus as particularly regular occurrences.
-So it’s a welcome surprise to find that Casa Fofó, a casual Hackney tasting menu restaurant that draws inspiration from around the world, offers both good value and a good atmosphere.
-The eight courses change daily and at £65 for the whole lot, it works out at under a tenner a course.
+So it’s a welcome surprise to find that Casa Fofò, a casual Hackney tasting menu restaurant that draws inspiration from around the world, offers both good value and a good atmosphere.
+The eight courses change daily and at £68 for the whole lot, it works out at under a tenner a course.
 Not bad.
 It makes for an excellent birthday meal that’s out of the norm.

 Our favourite thing about Chisou isn’t the tasty inside-out rolls, the chef’s selection sashimi deals, or the excellent rock shrimp and baby spinach salad.
 It’s the fact that this Knightsbridge restaurant can be used for a lot of different things.
 Whether you’re looking for a meal that’s low-key but still special, or one where you hope the 16-page sake list will tell your friends that you really do want to make a big deal out of the day, so you don’t have to.
-Simple interiors, a menu that isn’t too flashy, and a meal that’s worth the awkward happy birthday singing moment.
+Simple interiors, a Japanese menu that isn’t too flashy, and a meal that’s worth the awkward happy birthday singing moment.

-If you’re the kind of person who favours drinks over dinner on their birthday, then Clapton's My Neighbours The Dumplings is the place for you.
+If you’re the kind of person who favours drinks over dinner on their birthday, then Clapton’s My Neighbours The Dumplings is the place for you.
 It has a downstairs sake bar, Matilda’s, which is an excellent spot to start your celebrations (and end them).
-You can choose from a range of sake or something off their cocktail list, and when the time is right, put your name down, get another round in, and look forward to the prospect of some excellent dumplings in this restaurant.
+You can choose from a range of sake or something off their cocktail list, and when the time is right, put your name down, get another round in, and look forward to the prospect of some excellent dumplings.

-The ultimate no-big-deal-but-actually-want-a-deal-and-probably-a-tiramisu-with-a-candle-in-it birthday meal is a pizza, and Santa Maria is one of the best you can get in London.
+The ultimate no-big-deal-but-actually-want-a-deal-and-probably-a-tiramisu-with-a-candle-in-it birthday meal is a pizza, and Santa Maria is a solid option in London.
 Their Chelsea location is one of the more relaxed options you can find off the King’s Road, and they also have an extremely reasonable cocktail menu that’s likely to make you a lot less reasonable on your birthday.

 Chase Sapphire Card Ad